Towards a future space-based, highly scalable AI infrastructure system design: Results

 \subsection{TPU radiation testing}

 Commercial-Off-The-Shelf (COTS) hardware has seen increasing use for space missions \cite{sinclair2013radiation}, such as the Mars Ingenuity helicopter \cite{Balaram2018}.
 However, high-performance ML accelerators, which are characterized by a cutting-edge process node, large die size, and high floating-point operations per second (FLOPS) capability, represent a new frontier for COTS hardware in space.
-To address the question of their viability, Google’s V6e Trillium Cloud TPU with its associated AMD host server were tested in a \SI{67}{MeV} proton beam to simulate the operating conditions of sun-synchronous LEO.
+To address the question of their viability, Google's V6e Trillium Cloud TPU with its associated AMD host server were tested using a \SI{67}{MeV} proton beam (with the beam energy at the device under test being somewhat lower due to intervening materials; see Methods) to simulate the operating conditions of sun-synchronous LEO.
 This work presents the first published radiation-testing results for such a device.
-For the target sun-synchronous LEO with significant shielding (e.g. 10 mm Al equivalent), the radiation environment is primarily composed of penetrating protons and Galactic Cosmic Rays (GCRs) \cite{barth2003space}, resulting in an estimated dose of $\sim$150 rad(Si)/year \cite{sinclair2013radiation}.
+For the target sun-synchronous LEO with significant shielding (e.g. 10 mm Al equivalent), the radiation environment is primarily composed of penetrating protons and Galactic Cosmic Rays (GCRs) \cite{barth2003space}, resulting in an estimated dose of $\sim$150 rad(Si)/year using industry-standard space radiation analysis tools\cite{sinclair2013radiation}.
 Radiation mainly causes: 1) Total Ionizing Dose (TID) effects, the cumulative build-up of charge in insulating layers leading to device degradation \cite{schwank2008radiation}, and 2) Single Event Effects (SEEs), which are instantaneous faults caused by a single energetic particle strike generating a dense track of electron-hole pairs \cite{Xiong2023}.
 Sensitivity depends on the process node and cell libraries used, and has historically decreased, but this trend does not hold beyond the 5nm node \cite{Xiong2023}.
 For TPUs to be useful for machine learning in space, they must survive the expected 5 year lifetime TID of $\sim$750 rad(Si), and SEEs must be at levels manageable through techniques like memory error correcting codes (ECC).
 Undetected SEEs are a particular concern for model training, as undetected bit-flips can lead to Silent Data Corruption (SDC).
 SDC may occur in any operating environment; SEE-induced SDCs are not the only cause \cite{dixit2021silent}.
 The covert nature of these errors requires careful calibration, detection and correction techniques.

 Of the different elements of the Trillium TPU, the High Bandwidth Memory (HBM) subsystems exhibited the most sensitivity to TID.
 In our tests, HBM-specific stress tests began to show irregularities after a cumulative dose of 2 krad(Si), which is almost $3\times$ our minimum requirement for TID survival of 750 rad(Si).
 All other tests, including end-to-end ML workloads and compute-centric tests, continued to operate correctly up to the maximum tested cumulative dose of 15 krad(Si) on a single chip.
 No hard failures were attributable to TID up to this level.